karp48ul3/cubesolver/README.md

 There is no main() function in this project.

-To use it there should be created a wrapper (i.e. main function that first calls initarrays() and then solvecube(int*))
+To use it there should be created a wrapper (i.e. main function that first calls initarrays() and then solvecube(char*, long, int))